My CFI Book

 Properly written objectives describe:

-- What the learner will be able to do when he or she has completed the lesson.
+• What will the learner be able to do upon completing the lesson?

 The objectives should measure one of the learning levels of the cognitive, affective, or psychomotor domains.
 Each domain has a list of adverbs (e.g., describe, perform, explain) that can be used to write the objective.